Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay in total hits (109) this season while batting .253 with 49 extra-base hits.
+- Paredes has 110 hits, which is tops among Tampa Bay hitters this season, while batting .255 with 50 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 92nd in batting average, 33rd in on-base percentage, and 17th in slugging.
+- Among qualified hitters, he ranks 87th in batting average, while his on-base percentage ranks 30th and he is 16th in slugging.

-- Paredes has picked up a hit in 57.3% of his 124 games this season, with at least two hits in 22.6% of those games.
+- In 57.6% of his 125 games this season, Paredes has picked up at least one hit.
+He's also had 28 multi-hit games.

-- In 21.0% of his games this season, he has gone deep, and 5.8% of his trips to the plate.
+- In 20.8% of his games this year, he has gone deep, and 5.8% of his trips to the plate.

-- In 42.7% of his games this year, Paredes has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in nine contests.

-- In 49 of 124 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.